score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-08.4.md

     Erikhu1: 1.0
 ---

-The service provided by the nlohmann/json library does accept e or E for numbers with exponent within the bounds of double.
+The service provided by the nlohmann/json library accepts e or E for numbers with exponent within the bounds of double.